There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 Con: Chicago sports fans can be a lot.

 Chicagoans are a passionate people.
-When our teams are doing well, everything is gravy in terms of Chicago sports culture.
+When our sports teams are doing well, everything is gravy in terms of Chicago sports culture.
 When our teams are struggling, we can become quite agitated.

 You can ignore Chicago sports completely when you’re here, but if you’re moving to Chicago, you may find yourself swept up in the mayhem.
 Just let it happen.
 Ride the rollercoaster with us.